lidofinance/solana-docs/docs/governance.md

    Operator Subgovernance Group on behalf of the Lido DAO.
 Any validator can apply, see also [the validator admission docs][admission].
  * **Admininistration rights** [reside with a 4-out-of-7 multisig][admin] that
-   consists of established validators and ecosystem partners, including the Solana Foundation.
+   consists of established validators and ecosystem partners.
 The role of this multisig is to execute decisions made by the Lido DAO, not to make independent decisions.

 [admission]: validator-onboarding.md#validator-admission
 [admin]: administration.md